MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2022-update.md

 Full servicing support for [Windows 10 Team Edition version 20H2](/lifecycle/products/windows-10-enterprise-and-education) is scheduled to continue until May 9, 2023.
 Be sure to update your devices to the 22H2-based version before this date to continue receiving Windows Updates.

-### 2S devices
+### Surface Hub 2S devices

 Customers can update their Surface Hub 2S devices to the 2022 Update through Windows Update, or Windows Update for Business.
-An updated bare metal recovery (BMR) image for use with [the Hub 2S USB recovery process](surface-hub-recover-reset.md#recover-surface-hub-2s-with-a-usb-recovery-drive) is not available at this time.
+Or you can recover Surface Hub 2S via a bare metal recovery (BMR) image.
+See [Recovery from a USB drive](surface-hub-recover-reset.md#recovery-from-a-usb-drive).

-### V1 devices
+### Surface Hub V1 devices

 Customers can update their Surface Hub v1 devices to the 2022 Update through Windows Update, or Windows Update for Business.
 [The Surface Hub Recovery Tool](surface-hub-recovery-tool.md) can also be used to re-image a device with the 2022 Update.